 Meet Wendy Yecies, LCSW, Licensed Clinical Social Worker

 Adolescence and young adulthood can be both the most exciting and trying time in one’s life.
 Having a therapist to help navigate through those times can make all the difference in how one copes and moves forward.
 Wendy strives to create a safe, supportive, engaging, and nurturing environment for each client.
-Her broad clinical experience includes treatment of eating disorders, self harm behaviors, and addiction, as well adolescents and adults who struggle with anxiety, mood disorders, family conflict, impulsivity, and difficult life transitions.
+Her broad clinical experience includes treatment of eating disorders, and self harm behaviors, as well adolescents and adults who struggle with anxiety, mood disorders, family conflict, impulsivity, and difficult life transitions.

 Wendy received her MSW from Fordham University in 2006 and has practiced for over a decade in various clinical settings, including recovery centers, domestic violence programs, mental health centers, and schools.
 She has extensive training in DBT (Dialectical Behavioral Therapy) and CBT (Cognitive Behavioral Therapy) with populations ranging from school aged to adult and geriatric.